aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

     helm install rolebased/ --generate-name

-After a moment, the chart will be installed with a randomly-generated name.
+After a moment, the chart will be installed with a randomly generated name.
 Verify that the installation succeeded by running the following
 command: